 Who Could be Liable?

-There are three entities which could take the liability for this crash.
+There are three entities that could take the liability for this crash.
 The student, the instructor, or the driving school.
 Any of these people, or the entirety of the driving school, could be liable.
 But it all depends on the situation.

 An insurance company, or court ruling, will consider the extent of responsibility, negligence, and the actions which led to the crash.
 For example, if the instructor told the student to stop, and the student failed to do so, it may be on the student.
 Then that raises the question of whether their insurance or the driving school’s insurance will cover the damages.